 An estate plan can be made up of wills and trusts, powers of attorney, health care directive, or beneficiary designations.
-At Pope McMillan, our lawyers can assist you in developing an estate plan that meets your needs and goals.
+At Pope McMillan, P.A. our lawyers can assist you in developing an estate plan that meets your needs and goals.

 A Plan For After You Are Gone

 A solid estate plan considers a number of alternative outcomes and plans for each in turn.
 Some of the advantages of an effective estate plan include:

 - Minimize or eliminate estate taxes

 - Reduce legal fees by avoiding probate